Bangkok·Temple Tours

 The centrepiece of Wat Pho is the Reclining Buddha — one of the largest Buddha images in Thailand and one of the most visually overwhelming religious works of art you will ever stand in front of.

 The statue is 46 metres long and 15 metres tall.
-It fills an entire building constructed specifically around it, and when you walk inside and realise the scale of what you are looking at, the reaction is almost always the same — a sharp intake of breath and complete silence.
+It fills an entire building constructed specifically around it.
+When you walk inside and realise the scale of what you are looking at, the reaction is almost always the same — a sharp intake of breath and complete silence.

 The statue is covered entirely in gold leaf and depicts the Buddha at the moment of entering Parinirvana — the final passing into Nirvana, the ultimate liberation from suffering and the cycle of rebirth.
 The expression on the face is one of absolute peace — serene, complete, beyond pain or desire of any kind.